Exiv2/exiv2/trunk/contrib/buildserver/ReadMe.txt

 			3) Categorize the build (create links for Platform/SVN/Date/Latest)

-			At the moment, the "pruning" of the builds is performed by cmake_daily.sh The "pruning" code will probably move to categorize.sh
+			At the moment, the "pruning" of the builds is performed by cmake_daily.sh

 Theme.css
 ---------